ak47andrew/virtual-console/docs/src/opcodes.md

 ; Check against 30
 sub !G1 30
-; If it's not zero - then the initial value isn't 30, meaning we should jump to `else` block jnz !A $else_block
+; If result isn't zero - then the initial value wasn't 30, meaning we need to jump to `else` block jnz !A $else_block

 ; <Do something, G1 = 30>